Visyond/website-hugo/site/content/features/charts.md

     image: /img/Charts settings.png
     title: Customize Charts Easier
   - descr: >-
-      Your charts are always in sync with multiple presentations and the spreadsheet.
+      * Charts are always in sync with multiple presentations and the spreadsheet so you do not need to worry about manual updates and chart maintenance every time the data changes.
     files:
       - file: /img/line chart.png
       - file: /img/change series animated.gif